Abhisheikh-G/ts-portfolio/posts/experimenting-with-rust-and-webassembly.md

 ---
-title: 'Experimenting With Rust And WebAssembly'
+title: "Experimenting With Rust And WebAssembly"
-date: 'January 30, 2022'
+date: "January 30, 2022"
-excerpt: 'I experimented with Rust and WebAssembly by building a snake game in the browser.
-Heres what I learned.'
+excerpt: "I experimented with Rust and WebAssembly by building a snake game in the browser.
+Heres what I learned."
-cover_image: '/images/posts/chandler-cruttenden-crab.webp'
+cover_image: "/images/posts/chandler-cruttenden-crab.webp"
-category: 'Rust'
+category: "Rust"
-author: 'Abhisheikh'
+author: "Abhisheikh"
 ---

 > _You can’t connect the dots looking forward; you can only connect them looking backward.
 So you have to trust that the dots will somehow connect in your future.
 You have to trust in something–your gut, destiny, life, karma, whatever.
 This approach has never let me down, and it has made all the difference in my life._